Battery Applet with Monitoring and Shutdown (BAMS)

 Although comments and suggestions are always welcome any contributions which are contemplated must follow discussion.
 Changes can have many unintended consequences and the integrity of the applet is paramount.
 Unsolicited Pull Requests will never be authorised other than for urgent and critical bug fixes from the Cinnamon Team.

 Cinnamon Version 1.8 or higher as it make comprehensive use of the new Cinnamon Settings Interface for Applets and Desklets.
-It has been tested up to Cinnamon 3.2 and Mint 18.1.
+The latest versions been tested from Mint 17 with Cinnamon 2.4 up to Cinnamon 3.4 and Mint 18.2.

 For full facilities including notifications and audible alerts the